ChalmersLibrary/research-publication-match-ai/README.md

 ### Requirements

 * Read access to an elasticsearch Chalmers research-publications index (use a static index if possible, preferred both for indexing and performance)
-* Python 3.x with required modules:
+* Python 3.x with required packages:
-    - FAISS, Sentence-transformers, Elasticsearch (<=7.16.3), Peft
+    - FAISS, SentenceTransformer, Elasticsearch (<=7.16.3), Peft
 * A decent PC (Windows, Mac, Linux) with at least 8 GB RAM and a quadcore CPU (primarily for generating the vector store).

 ### Setup and run

-- Install python libraries
+- Install python packages
-``pip install faiss-cpu sentence-transformers python-dotenv peft os csv re``
+``pip install faiss-cpu sentence_transformers python-dotenv peft os csv re``

-- Install a working library for Elasticsearch 6.x (for compability)
+- Install a working package for Elasticsearch 6.x (for compability)
 ``pip install elasticsearch-7.16.3``

-- Create an **.env** file with local settings, in the current directory, using *env_example* as template (note the format of the examples):
+- Create an **.env** file with local settings, in the current directory, using *env_example* as template (note the format of the examples in this file):
     - ES_URL - elasticsearch base URL
     - ES_UID - elasticsearch user ID
     - ES_PW - elasticsearch password